-And in the next stanza, time slows down again: ‘In the room the women come and go / Talking of Michelangelo’.
-While it also serves to remind the reader of the setting, this phrase stops the poem in mire.
-Despite the fact that time is rushing in the last stanza, here time has slowed down; nothing has changed, nothing is quick.
+And in the next stanza, time slows down again: ‘In the room the women come and go / Talking of Michelangelo.’
+While it also serves to remind the reader of the setting, this phrase stops the poem in the mire.
+Even though time is rushing in the last stanza, here time has slowed down; nothing has changed, nothing is quick.
 Therefore, can it be considered that time is only quickening in Prufrock’s head, that his worries are accelerating time in his own head, but not temporally?
 It could certainly be seen as another idea to the you-I schism.

-This line also serves to enforce the idea of keeping conversation light, airy, and without feeling.
-Thus, Prufrock alone seems to have feelings, thoughts; Michelangelo, here, is used as a placeholder for meaningless things.
-It could have been replaced with a hundred other things, and the effect would have still been the same: Prufrock is external to the conversation, external to the world, and the conversation therefore is reduced to nothing more than a word.
+This line also enforces the idea of keeping the conversation light, airy, and without feeling.
+Thus, Prufrock alone seems to have feelings and thoughts; Michelangelo is used as a placeholder for meaningless things.
+It could have been replaced with a hundred other things, and the effect would have still been the same: Prufrock is external to the conversation, external to the world, and the conversation, therefore, is reduced to nothing more than a word.

 And indeed there will be time

 To wonder, “Do I dare?” and, “Do I dare?”

 Time to turn back and descend the stair,

 For decisions and revisions which a minute will reverse.